Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

    1.9   14.3  147.0    4.8
   19.2    9.0  117.8   35.0
 ```
-To assess the mean of topic allocations for each word:
+To assess the mean of topic allocations for each unique word in the vocabulary:
  ```julia
 julia> F.Ntw_avg
 4×14477 Matrix{Float64}: